hantingxie/gamesparks-docs-v2/MARKDOWN/API Documentation/NoSQL REST API.md

 ]
 ```

-### Find data in a collection
+### Find Data in a Collection

 ```
 POST: {stageBaseUrl}/restv2/game/{gameApiKey}/mongo/collection/player/find
 ```

-This example will return the players that match the parameters you passed
+Returns the players that match the parameters you pass.

+Here are the optional parameters:

   * *query* : The query you want to execute in JSON form:
     * To find players with displayName "testUser" the following JSON should be used {"displayName" : "testUser"}.